 “A change in occupier trends have been seen with increase in collective take up of co-working spaces,” said Ramesh Nair, CEO and country head, JLL India, a real estate consultancy firm.

-In 2017 & 2018 the share of co-working spaces in office leasing has increased from 5% to 10 %.
+In 2017 & 2018 the share of co-working spaces in office leasing has increased from 5% to 10%.
 With more demand & supply office leasing is expected to increase in the near future.
-There is a strong demand from start up’s & small enterprises, corporates are also looking at these new-age office spaces added Nair.
+There is a strong demand from start up’s & small enterprises, corporate are also looking at these new-age office spaces added Nair.

 According to CRE Matrix, a real estate research and analytic firm, Smart Work Business Centre, a co-working space provider rented 18,000 sq. ft to Tata Communication in 2018.
 Similarly, Awfis Space Solutions, rented out 21,000 sq. ft space to Hinduja Global Solutions.